-Proposed M&E logframe for capacity developmentThe capacity development goal is the key issue or problem that needs to be addressed in the longer term and should be stated as a learning or transformation process and should combine both technical and functional capacities.
+Proposed M&E logframe for capacity developmentThe long-term goal of capacity development should be formulated as a learning or transformation process and should combine both technical and functional capacities.

 The specific objectives are the changes to be achieved through a capacity development programme in the medium term.
 These are the changes at the outcome level.

-Outcomes describe a specific change for individuals and organizations and are linked to outputs.
-Outcomes should be thought of not only in terms of new products and services but also in terms of facilitated processes (e.g. participatory process initiated/activated/expanded, collaboration increased among different organizations).
+Outcomes describe a specific change for individuals and organisations and are linked to outputs.
+Outcomes can be thought of not only in terms of new products and services but also in terms of facilitated processes (e.g. participatory process initiated/activated/expanded, collaboration increased among different organisations).

 Focusing outputs on capacity development creates the foundation for sustainability of the intended results.
 To formulate outputs, the following questions can provide guidance: Whose capacity is developed?
 What capacity is developed?
 How do activities ensure that capacities are developed?